Last updated on September 6th, 2023 at 10:58 am

 Have you ever wanted a cat that likes to retrieve toys?

-Then you won’t be disappointed by the Cornish Rex and their dog-like personality.
+Then you won’t be disappointed by the Cornish Rex and their dog-like personalities.

 With their big ears, wavy coat, and elfish features, the Cornish Rex is a sight to behold and admire.

-They’re one of the smallest cat breeds, but it doesn’t affect their energy level or mischief abilities.
+They’re one of the smallest cat breeds, but that doesn’t affect their energy level or mischief-making abilities.

-In general, Cornish Rex is charming, affectionate, and people-orientated.
+In general, Cornish Rex is charming, affectionate, and people-oriented.
 When they’re not racing around the house, these big-eared cats sit in your lap or stalk you around the house.

-Most Cornish Rex retains their kittens like behavior well into their golden age.
+Most Cornish Rex retain their kittens like behavior well into their golden years.
 They’re also quite adept at opening doors and manipulating objects due to their long toes.

-Lock anything precious if you don’t want this playful cat to get their paws on it!
+Lock up anything precious if you don’t want this playful cat to get their paws on it!

-Look at that silky coat, expressive eyes, and a bushy tail!
+Look at that silky coat, expressive eyes, and bushy tail!

 The Siberian is one of the world’s fluffiest cats and well-deserves a place among the most playful breeds.